Making Process Improvement Work

 Using Improvement Models and Standards

-Several improvement models and standards exist that can save you much time, such as the Software Engineering Institute (SEI) Capability Maturity Model Integrated (CMMI), SPICE, BOOTSTRAP, and ISO9001.
+Several improvement models and standards exist that can save you much time, such as the CMMI Institute's Capability Maturity Model Integration (CMMI), SPICE, BOOTSTRAP, and ISO9001.
 These documents incorporate lessons learned from numerous people worldwide who have studied and implemented improvement.
 If you use them wisely, you can significantly improve your success rate.
 If you use them academically, you can waste much time.
 In this workshop, we show how to integrate these resources with your improvement program.

 THE PROCESS GROUP